Nursing care homes

 Palliative care for cancer.

 Our advisers are available to speak and meet during evenings and weekends and can liaise directly with patients and their family members.
 We assess and shortlist care options that best meet the patients’ clinical needs and personal preferences.
 We also advise on fees, government financial thresholds and social services.
+We carefully compile information from care homes and care providers including for example location, facilities available, capabilities, pricing etc which may be helpful in choosing a provider.
+We make this information available free of charge on request.
+When a care home or provider is chosen from this information and a successful placement is then made, we may receive payment from the care home or care provider.

 ALWAYS FREE AND INDEPENDENT HELP